Repair and Rebuild Process for Spindles and Panel Saw Arbors

 You will be notified as soon as PDS receives your spindle for repair.
 We will inspect the shipping container for damage.
 If damage is found it will be reported to you.
 Once your spindle is unpacked, the spindle is photographed and any physical damage documented.
 Any unusual damage will be reported.

-The exterior of the spindle will be cleaned and the overall condition of the spindle documented.
-The spindle will be carefully disassembled looking for evidence of why the spindle failed.
+The spindle will be carefully disassembled, searching for evidence of why the spindle failed.
+The exterior of the spindle will be cleaned, and the overall condition of the spindle documented.

 Evaluation and Customer Quote

 Once all of the documents are reviewed by PDS, a detailed Customer Repair Quote is prepared.
-The quote will include our failure analysis of what we believe caused the failure and the repairs needed to return the spindle to factory specifications.
+The quote will include our root cause failure analysis of why and what we believe caused the failure and what repairs and replacement components may be needed to return the spindle to factory specifications.
 It will also include our estimate of the time and cost to make the repairs.

-PDS will send you a copy of the Customer Repair Quote and review it with you.
+PDS will send you a copy of the Customer Repair Quote and contact you to review it with you.
 We will then need your “approval to proceed”.
-Once the repair has your approval, the spindle repair begins.
-After reviewing our repair quote, should you decide not to have your spindle repaired, we will box up all the parts and return them to you.
-Shipping cost to return the un-repaired spindle will be at your expense.
+Upon approval, the spindle repair will be completed.
+After reviewing our repair quote, should you decide not to have your spindle repaired, we will box up all the parts and return them to you, or scrap the unit – your choice.
+Shipping cost to return the un-repaired spindle will be at the customer’s expense.

 Repair and Assembly